curl/everything-curl/cmdline/globbing.md

 ## Combinations

-You can use several globs in the same URL which then will make curl iterate over those, too.
+You can use several globs in the same URL which then makes curl iterate over those, too.
 To download the images of Ben, Alice and Frank, in both the resolutions 100 x 100 and 1000 x 1000, a command line could look like:

     curl -O "http://example.com/{Ben,Alice,Frank}-{100x100,1000x1000}.jpg"